 “A passphrase like ‘FurryBlueRaincoatFrøm1947’ is relatively easy to remember, but — because it has 25 letters, characters and numbers — very few hackers would have any hope of cracking it quickly,” Chase argues.

 Another pressing issue intensified by COVID-19 is working from home on personal devices that are not secure in a company’s network.
 “The line between corporate computer and your personal computer is blurring,” Chase says.
-“This increases the cyber gap because company’s IT people have less ability to implement safety controls and protection.”
+“This increases the cyber gap because a company’s IT people have less ability to implement safety controls and protection.”

 According to the latest Statistic Canada report on cybercrime, “Just over one-fifth (21%) of Canadian businesses reported that they were impacted by cybersecurity incidents which affected their operations in 2017.
 About 19% of small businesses reported being impacted compared to 28% of medium-sized businesses and 41% of large businesses.”